Page Last Updated May 2, 2026

 Habit & Leaf Form of the Araliaceae

-Perennial trees of moderate size but occasionally very large with Peekeliopanax reaching 40 m high; arborescent, shrubs, woody epiphytes, lianas, or herbs (Panax, Stilbocarpa, some Aralia, etc.).
+The Araliaceae are a family of shrubs, moderate-sized trees (occasionally very large, with Peekeliopanax reaching 40 m high), woody epiphytes, vines, occasionally herbs (Panax, Stilbocarpa, some Aralia, etc.), and occasionally some are switch plants.
+They are self-supporting, epiphytic, or climbing; when climbing, they may be stem twiners or root climbers.
+Almost always pachycaul with large leaves and thick stems, but sometimes they are leptocaul in Pseudopanax, where long and short shoots are seen.
 They are non-laticiferous without colored juice, with or without essential oils, and resinous.
-Occasionally some are switch plants.
-Plants are green and photosynthesizing.
-Self-supporting, epiphytic, or climbing; when climbing, they may be stem twiners or root climbers.
-Almost always pachycaul with large leaves and thick stems, but sometimes they are leptocaul in Pseudopanax, where long and short shoots are seen.

-Plants may or may not be conspicuously heterophyllous (sometimes, e.g., Hedera helix, where progression from lobed to entire leaves reflects irreversible shoot maturation).
-Leaves are usually medium to enormous (to over 3 m in Aralia) or rarely small (1–2 cm in Pseudopanax anomalum).
+Plants may or may not be conspicuously heterophyllous (sometimes, e.g., Hedera helix).
+Leaves are usually medium-sized but can be enormous (to over 3 m in Aralia) or rarely small (1–2 cm in Pseudopanax anomalum).
 Their attachment to the stem is nearly always alternate, mostly spiral, or rarely distichous, four-ranked, opposite (Cheirodendron, Polyscias), or whorled (Panax).
 Leaves are often leathery and usually are petiolate but also sometimes subsessile.
 They are usually more or less sheathing but may sometimes be non-sheathing; when sheathing, they have free margins.
-Leaves are gland-dotted or not and aromatic or odorless.
-Leaf shape is mostly simple (mostly) or compound ternate, pinnate, palmate, multiply compound, and sometimes peltate (some Harmsiopanax).
-Lamina, when simple, is usually dissected pinnatifid or palmatifid but may be entire.
+Leaves may be gland-dotted or not, and they may be aromatic or odorless.
+Leaf shapes are mostly simple or sometimes compound, including ternate, pinnate, palmate, multiply compound, and sometimes peltate (as seen in some Harmsiopanax).
+When simple, the lamina is usually dissected pinnatifid or palmatifid but may be entire.
 They are pinnately or palmately veined.
-Leaves may be stipulate or exstipulate.
-When stipules are present, they are intrapetiolar, often adnate to and scarcely distinguishable from the base of the petiole.
-Vegetative buds are scaly.
+Leaves may or may not have stiplules; when present, they are intrapetiolar, often adnate to and hard to distinguish from the petiole base.
 Some taxa have spines (as in Oplopanax).

 Flowers of the Araliaceae